pyeventsourcing/eventsourcing/docs/topics/process.rst

 database transactions guarantees separately the reliability of both the upstream notification log (teeth) and the downstream tracking records (pawl).
-The atomicity of the recording and consumption determines the production as atomic: a continuous stream of events is processed in discreet, indivisible units.
+The atomicity of the recording and consumption determines the production as atomic: a continuous stream of events is processed in discrete, indivisible units.
 Hence, interruptions can only cause delays.

 System of processes